X

 • Where do students gather?

-6th grade has a large dedicated classroom on the 4th floor, which includes open lockers, overseen by our 6th Grade Dean.
-Students have most "Core" (English and History) classes in that space, while moving to other classrooms in the Middle School building for Math, Science, and World Language.
+6th grade has two large, dedicated classrooms on the 4th floor, which include open lockers and are home to our 6th Grade Dean.
+Students have most "Core" (English and History), Math, and World Language classes in a cluster of 4th floor classrooms, while moving to other areas in the middle school for Math and Performing & Visual Arts and to the Gym for PE.

 Co-ed, progressive, college prep school in Washington, DC featuring a challenging curriculum in an inclusive environment for grades 6-12.